MidnattLantern/social_frames/readme.md

 - This should be going without saying, but it is important: the `DEBUG` inside settings:py was switched to `False` before final Heroku deployment.
 The first Heroku deployments was set to `True` in order to spot the reason the image upload 500 error would occur.
 Interestingly, if the debug is set to `True`, Heroku won't read the CSS styling file for Cloudyboard.

-8. C. Fixed bugs (ver 1.0)
+8C.
+Fixed bugs (ver 1.0)
 ======
 - As of version 1.0 there are no discovered bugs.
 - As Clodyboard keeps evolving in the future, there are risks of bugs occuring.
 - There's currently no bug report system in Cloudyboard, but if you discover any, you can report them to my email: isakvent@outlook.com .

-8. D. Technical debt
+8D.
+Technical debt
 ======
 Being my first time working with Django, I'm not familiar with what strings and blocks of code will eventually bite me in the tail.
 There are some mistakes I did spot but couldn't adress due to a deadline:
 - Project view as ´index.html´: Cloudyboard doesn't have a 'lounge' or 'home page', as it's deseigned to not have one. the Cloudyboard logo and index.html will lead to Project view as the default.
 If a 'lounge' or 'home' page should be introduced in the future, you'd first need to change the entire relationship to the project view.